voicegain/platform/ANNOUNCE.md

 NOTE: Gender estimation feature is not working starting from version 1.64.1.
 This feature will be restored in future versions.

-### Minor release 1.64.0 is scheduled for 9/15/2022 between 1:00pm and 3:00pm CST

-This release addresses the following Transcribe App issues:
-* #469: Added options for profanity masking and digits formatting
-* #488: "My Transcripts" Project has no Creator value set
-* #487: Add owner information on Project Settings page
-* #489: On the Cloud, for Basic Account, do not show User setting for a Project
-* #490: Creator avatars vanish when I do search
-* #491 through #498: All these make it easier to identify current Project and create a distinction between a Home page and a Project Transcript List page
-* #499: Show non-speaking participants on the Transcript Details page - Requires Zoom Meeting Assistant ver 0.2.11 or higher
-* #501: First project for a new user should not be called "My Transcripts" but "{firstname}'s Transcripts"

-Zoom Meeting Assistant installer is now digitally signed.

-This release addresses the following Developer Web Console issues:
-* #76: New Auth Configuration type - support for Twilio encrypted recordings

-This release addresses the following issues for the rest of the Voicegain platform:
-* #58: New field in authConfig on Context - support for Twilio encrypted recordings
-* #59: Add support for authConf in POST and PUT /data/audio (twilio-rec-encrypted type)
-* #60: NPE in REAL-TIME transcribe session is no audio has been received at all over websocket

 **Backwards incompatibility:**
 * Certain acoustic model names are no longer available.
 Unless using specific custom models, it is now sufficient to just provide `languages` parameter - no need to specify acoustic model by name.
 * requests to `/asr/transcribe/async` API with `portal` field value but no `portal.label` specified will fail - `portal.label` is now a required value